kheyro/kheyro.github.io/_posts/2018-03-14-rails_project_cryptofolio.markdown

 ## Description

 Cryptofolio is an app that let you create an manage multiple crypto portfolio.
 It was not too complicated to code, but I had I had to go through the course again to get a reminder of some notion that came ealier in the Rails section.
 User can login with facebook or just sign up through a common form.
 All the coin are loaded and saved in the database through an API made available from [coinmarketcap](http://coinmarketcap.com) website (thanks guys!).
 The admin user is loaded from the seed file and it has access to the list of coin, and can click on a button to refresh the list of coins.
+It was actually a big project, didn't expect to add that many features, but I can't help it...
 It was pretty fun to code it.

 ## Tables